Period pains: Can anti-inflammatory drugs help?

 Photo of woman taking medication

-Period pain and cramps (dysmenorrhea) are common.
+Period pains and cramps (dysmenorrhea) are common.
 Most girls and women have pain of varying intensity at some point during their period.
 In some women the pain is so bad that they're unable to carry out their usual daily activities, like going to work or school, on one to three days every month.

-In women who have bad period pains, the womb often produces too much of the chemical messenger prostaglandin.
+In many women who have bad period pains, the womb produces too much of the chemical messenger prostaglandin.
 This leads to painful cramps in the lower abdomen that might also radiate into the back or thighs.
 Benign (non-cancerous) growths such as fibroids sometimes play a role too.
 Very severe period pain can also be a symptom of endometriosis, where the type of tissue that lines the womb grows outside of the womb.

 Painkillers block prostaglandin production

-Researchers at the – an international network of researchers – looked for clinical studies of these drugs to find out whether they help and how well they are tolerated.
+Researchers at the – an international network of researchers – looked for studies of these drugs to find out whether they help and how well they are tolerated.
 The researchers found 80 good-quality studies involving more than 5,800 girls and women between the ages of 12 and 47.
 These studies compared the effectiveness of the painkiller with that of a placebo (fake drug) or other medications.
 The studies included women with and without endometriosis.

-The research shows: NSAIDs can relieve period pain
+NSAIDs can relieve period pain

 The studies show that NSAIDs were more effective than placebos at relieving period pain: